I wrote this post in 2016:

 Previous generations had a clear focus on improving their lot in life.
 They took to the streets, joined unions and went on strike for better working conditions, education, health, more rights and greater power.”

 What have we been doing?
-Cruising the aisles in Waitrose for the latest artisan breads, worrying about what lampshades to put in the guest room, bargain hunting for cut price brands at designer outlets, trying to decide whether we’re a Waitrose type or more Tesco, checking the latest prices on Easyjet for breaks in Rome, discussing the relative merits of Starbucks vs Caffe Nero, and then posting pictures on Facebook to illustrate the wonderful lifestyle we’ve created for ourselves.
+Cruising the aisles in Waitrose for the latest artisan breads, worrying about what lampshades to put in the guest room, bargain hunting for cut price brands at designer outlets, trying to decide whether we’re a Waitrose type or more Tesco, checking the latest prices on Easyjet for breaks in Ibiza, discussing the relative merits of Starbucks vs Caffe Nero, and then posting pictures on Facebook to illustrate the wonderful lifestyle we’ve created for ourselves.

-Marketing has not only been the engine of demand – it has also replaced religion as the opium of the people, distracting, diverting, seducing and duping us while we are slowly being disempowered, over-worked and driven into debt.
+Marketing has not only been the engine of demand – it has replaced religion as the opium of the people, distracting, diverting, seducing and duping us while we are slowly being disempowered, over-worked and driven into debt.
 Here is a snapshot of that indebtedness:

 How much debt is the UK in?